hackclub/hackclub/workshops/pcb_level_2/README.md

 Then, in Design Rules > Pre-defined Sizes, specify how wide you want your traces, vias, and differential pairs will be.
 KiCAD will let you pick between the options here when designing your board.
 We will set a track width of 0.3mm for signal traces, 0.5mm for power traces, and 0.7mm diameter vias with a 0.3mm hole.
 For slow signals/short traces this doesn't matter as much, so we will pick 0.3mm/0.3mm/0.5mm.

+In Text & Graphics -> Defaults, change all Text Thicknesses that are less than .153mm to .153mm.

 Then, press OK to save and exit board setup.